 Scandinavia rarely comes to mind when imagining an island vacation with fine sand beaches and clear blue waters.
 But in-the-know Swedes realized long ago that Gotland, the largest island in the Baltic Sea, offers precisely that during the gloriously long, lazy days of summer.

 A quick trip from mainland Sweden— about a forty-five minute flight from Stockholm— Gotland is easily reached by plane or ferry.
-Either way, everyone arrives in Visby, a beguiling medieval city ringed by ancient stone walls.
-Most visitors are content to stay within those walls, strolling along quaint cobblestone streets lined with pastel cottages, rose bushes, and Viking-era ruins.
+Either way, everyone arrives in Visby, a beguiling medieval city ringed by ancient stone ramparts.
+Most visitors are content to stay within those walls, strolling along quaint cobblestone streets lined with pastel cottages, flowering bushes, and Viking-era ruins.
 But this enchanting island deserves a deeper dive.

 Stay